mikeluken/MauiSample/README.md

 I did find that if I target Android SDK version 34, everything works as expected and this issue no longer presents itself.

-However, I am not currently able to target SDK version 34, because there is a bug where the app crashes immediately if there is a CopnnectivityChanged event registered, which I need in my app:
+However, I am not currently able to target SDK version 34, because there is a bug where the app crashes immediately if there is a ConnectivityChanged event registered, which I need in my app:

 ```
 // App.xaml.cs